YN1314/Ice-Shader-Unity-URP/README.md

 An ice shader with fake cracks depth and depth texture transparency (you can see outlines of other objects below the ice).

 ### How does fake depth work?
-Basically, the shader samples a cracks texture multiple times.
-Each sample slightly changes the UV based on the tangent space's view direction.
+The shader is using a technique called **Parallax Mapping**.
+Basically, it samples the cracks multiple times.
+Each sample it slightly changes the UV based on the tangent space's view direction.
+It gives the illusion of depth.

-In the end, the shader combines the cracks texture and combined color of all samples.
-I know it sounds kinda confusing (*because it is!*), so please check the code in ***Assets/Shaders/tojynick/Ice/HLSL/Ice Depth.hlsl***
+I know it sounds kind of confusing (*because it is!*), so please check the code in *Assets/Shaders/tojynick/Ice/HLSL/Ice Depth.hlsl* or you can read more about Parallax Mapping [here](https://en.wikipedia.org/wiki/Parallax_mapping).

 ### Notice
 The more samples the shader does, the slower it runs.
 So be careful with *Samples* setting, especially on mobile devices.